dvidelabs/poly.shell/doc/api/shell.md

 with `sh` or `ssh` as first argument.
 Useful for running source control and rsync commands to access the remote system.

-Returns child process object, including child.pid.
+Returns Node.js child process object, including child.pid.

-### shell.passwordCache

-Property equal to assigned options.passwordCache, or a internally created password cache object if none were provided.
-The property can be used to initialise new shells that share the same password.

 ### shell.setPassword(password)